-Under the terms of the loan agreement, the Company is subject to the following covenants:
+Under the terms of the loan agreement, the Company is subject to the following financial covenants:

-- (i) The ratio of earnings before interest expense, taxes and depreciation/amortization ("EBITDA") to interest costs to be maintained at all times at 3.0:1 or better (tested annually); - (ii) The ratio of EBITDA to twelve blended monthly payments, calculated on the assumptions that the full approved amount is drawn and a 25 year amortization, to be maintained at all times at 1.50:1 or better (tested annually); - (iii) Tangible net worth to be maintained at not less than \$10,000,000 (tested quarterly); - (iv) The ratio of debt to tangible net worth to be maintained at all times at 0.50:1 or less (tested quarterly); and, - (v) The maximum amount of vacant land margined will not exceed 50% of all margined land (tested monthly).
+- (i) The ratio of earnings before interest expense, taxes and depreciation/amortization ("EBITDA") to interest costs to be maintained at all times at 3.0:1 or better (tested annually); - (ii) The ratio of EBITDA to twelve blended monthly payments, calculated on the assumptions that the full approved amount is drawn with a 25-year amortization, to be maintained at all times at 1.50:1 or better (tested annually); - (iii) The ratio of debt to tangible net worth to be maintained at all times at 1:1 or less (tested quarterly); and, - (iv) The maximum amount of vacant land margined will not exceed 50% of all margined land (tested monthly).

-The Company is in compliance with all its bank covenants as at June 30, 2022 and at December 31, 2021.
+The Company is in compliance with all its bank covenants as at June 30, 2023 and December 31, 2022.

-6. Earnings per share
+Earnings per share